nuuuwan/news_lk3_data/README.md

 ### A crucial struggle in Women's World Cup today

 *2024-10-17 16:20:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/202273) · `si`

+Here's a 200-character summary:

+Australia vs South Africa in Women's World Cup final.
+Match in Dubai at 7:30 PM.
+Australia won all 4 group stage matches.
+South Africa lost one game but finished second in group.
+This is Australia's third Women's T20 World Cup victory.

+🟩

 Australia and South Africa will be held between Australia and South Africa.